 I release the fear that’s in my way

 I invite the power that is within me

 I invite beliefs that expand.

 I went to yoga and breathed in invitations and exhaled release for an hour and I was feeling good.
-But as I lay down for shavasana I was thinking again about last week-end when I had EA, E and the ex-smoker, MC, over for a movie night.
+But as I lay down for shavasana at the end of yoga I was thinking again about last week-end when I had EA, E and the ex-smoker, MC, over for a movie night.
 I loved that night.
-I really laughed with these funny women, that laugh that the smart women on the Bubble Hour have talked about-that real genuine laugh that comes in sobriety.
+I really laughed with these funny women, that laugh that the smart women on the Bubble Hour have talked about.
+That real genuine laugh that comes in sobriety.
 We all sat around and talked and laughed and snacked and no one drank.
-I had wine and booze in the fridge, but no one asked (and they could have!) and we all had fun.
+I had wine and booze in the fridge fro them, but no one asked (and they could have!) and we all had fun.

-Then out of no where, I berated myself and this beautiful night: "You are so pathetic!"
+Then out of no where, I berated myself during shavansana over this beautiful night and memory: "You are so pathetic!"
 I told myself.

 "It took you until you were 38 years old to figure out you can laugh without alcohol and that other people have fun without it?
 You make a big deal out of everything!
 Who cares that you laughed one night with some women?
 Who cares that no one was drinking at a social event?
 God you're are so pathetic!"

-Then the tears started to squeeze out of my closed shavasana eyes an roll down into my ears and hair as I weakly argued with myself that it isn't pathetic to find joy in these new moments, it was wonderful...
+Then the tears started to squeeze out of my closed eyes an roll down into my ears and hair as I weakly argued back with myself that "it isn't pathetic to find joy in these new moments, it was wonderful..."

 What the fuck self?
-Stop sabotaging and tainting my recovery!
+Stop sabotaging and tainting my recovery and my memories!
 That was a beautiful night I don't care what you say.